unicode-org/message-format-wg/docs/goals.md

     escape sequences, whitespace, markup, as well as parsing errors.

  3. A specification for a one-to-one mapping between the data model and XLIFF.
+    _Note that this deliverable is "at risk" and not expected to be part of the 2023 fall release._

- 4. A specification for resolving translations at runtime, including interpolated data types and runtime errors.
+ 4. A specification for resolving messages at runtime, including interpolated data types and runtime errors.

  5. A conformance test suite for parsing and formatting messages sufficient to